Meeting house: Meeting houses in America

 The colonial meeting house in America was typically the first public building built as new villages sprang up.
 A meeting-house had a dual purpose as a place of worship and for public discourse, but sometimes only for "...the service of God."
-As the towns grew and the separation of church and state in the United States matured the buildings which were used as the seat of local government were called a town-house or town-hall.
+As the towns grew and the separation of church and state in the United States matured, the buildings that were used as the seat of local government were called town-houses or town-halls.
+Most communities in modern New England still have active meetinghouses, which are popular points of assembly for town meeting days and other events.

-The nonconformist meeting houses generally do not have steeples, with the term "steeplehouses" being used to describe traditional or establishment religious buildings.
+The nonconformist meeting houses generally do not have steeples, with the term "steeplehouses" referring to traditional or establishment religious buildings.

-Christian denominations which use the term "meeting house" to refer to the building in which they hold their worship include:
+Christian denominations or religions with Christian roots that use the term "meeting house" to refer to the building in which they hold their worship include: